JonathanGrossman/python_basics/09_conditionals.md

 >>> SyntaxError: unexpected EOF while parsing
 ```

 Indentation matters!
 If the `if` expression's statement appears on the following line but is not indented, the Python interpreter has an Indentation error `IndentationError: expected an indented block`.
-Indentation matters because that is how the Python interpreter knows which lines of code make up a block of code that belong together.
-Lines are considered in the same block of code when they have the same indentation.
-Here the error means that the `if` and `print` statements are in the same block of code when they really shouldn't be.
-If the `print` statement immediately follows the `if` statement, then the `print` statement should be indented.

 ```python
 # example of indentation error